ImageMagick v6 Examples --

 Security Warnings

-When writing a script for public use, especially a web-based PHP script where ANYONE in the world could be running it, it is vitally important to check everything that comes from a unkown (or even a known) user.
+When writing a script for public use, especially a web-based PHP script where ANYONE in the world could be running it, it is vitally important to check everything that could posibly have come from an unknown (or even a known) user.
 And I mean EVERYTHING, from arguments, filenames, URLs, and images too.

-Until you verify some input argument, that argument it could contains letters, numbers, spaces, puncutation, or even 'null' and control characters.
+Until you verify some input argument, that argument it could contains letters, numbers, spaces, punctuation, or even 'null' and control characters.
+Untill you have throughly checked it, it should be treated as suspect and should not be used.

-It does not matter that you are using some web controled input form.
-A slightly knowledgeable person can easilly call your PHP with his own arguments without using that input form at all.
-An don't believe they won't do it, robots are out there, reading input forms and creating there own 'hacked' argments to try an break into random scripts.
+It does not matter that you are using some web controlled input form.
+A slightly knowledgeable person can easily call your PHP with his own arguments without using that input form at all.
+An don't believe they won't do it, robots are out there, reading input forms and creating there own 'hacked' arguments to try an break into random scripts.

 Meta-characters in file names

-As a security issue, you should watch out for filenames that contain spaces, quotes, punctuation, control-characters, or other meta-characters as both IM and Shells may try to expand them.
+As a security issue, you should especially watch out for, are filenames that contain spaces, quotes, punctuation, control-characters, or other meta-characters as both IM and Shells may try to expand them.

-The problem is that a file called '*?@${&) .jpg' is actually a perfectly legal filename under UNIX, but a LOT of programs will have trouble handling it if that program (like shell and IM) also do filename expansion.
-Even when you quote the file name correctly some filenames can still break your quoting.
+The problem is that a file called '*?@${&) .jpg' is actually a perfectly legal filename under UNIX, but a LOT of programs will have trouble handling it if that program (like both shell and IM) also do filename expansion.

-As a security measure it is often a good idea to error and abort if a filename has some unknown or unusual characters in it (like white space, control, or other meta-chars).
+As a security measure it is often a good idea to error and abort if a filename has ANY unknown or unusual characters in it, anything that is say not letters, numbers, or in the expected suffix.
 Before passing such a filename to a shell command, or IM.
-It is better to be lightly to restrictive when security is involved than allowing something bad through.
+It is better to be a LOT more restrictive and prevent things, than be permissive and allowing something bad through.

 Hints for Better ImageMagick Shell/PHP Scripts

-PS: One of my main expertise is in UNIX script writing, over lots of different architures and 'flavors' of UNIX, LINUX, and other UNIX-like systems, with more than 15 years experience behind me.
+PS: My primary expertise is in UNIX script writing, over lots of different architectures and 'flavors' of UNIX, LINUX, and other UNIX-like systems, with more than 25 years experience behind me.
 I should know what I am talking about with regard to the above.

 Why do you use multiple "convert" commands